What to look for when buying a used car

 (iSeeCars) – In the market for a used car?
 With used car prices at record highs, it’s more important than ever before to be confident in your used car purchase.
 Used vehicles can be diamonds in the rough, nightmares on wheels, or something in between.
 Knowing what to look for when buying a used car can go a long way toward understanding a car’s condition, and help you make a smart purchase decision.

-Whether you’re buying from a dealership or a private party, here’s our comprehensive guide on what you should look for the next time you’re shopping for a used car.
+Whether you’re buying from a dealership or a private party, here’s a comprehensive guide on what you should look for the next time you’re shopping for a used car.

 Look for Accident Damage